rowdotk/franglais-frenzy/README.md

 ## Game Mechanics

-- Difficulty Levels:
+### Difficulty levels

-  Starts at level 1 (difficulty ranges from 1 to 5).
-  Correct answers increase difficulty.
-  Incorrect answers decrease difficulty.
-- Dynamic Adjustment:
-  Each response is logged.
-  Difficulty levels adjust over time for accurate ranking in the database.
+- Difficulty levels ranging from 1 to 5, the game starts with a level 1 word (easiest).
+If the player answers correctly, they move to a more difficult word.
+If they answer incorrectly, they receive an easier word.
+- Each response is logged, adjusting the difficulty level of words based on correctness.
+Correct answers increase the difficulty, while incorrect answers decrease it.
+This system ensures that, over time, difficulty levels in the database accurately reflect the challenge each word presents.

 ## Future Improvements